Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Alternative assumptions for time-independent, nonrandom coefficients

 \section{Alternative assumptions for time-independent, nonrandom coefficients}

-In the following, we restrict to the case where~$b$ and~$\sigma$ are nonrandom and time-independent, so that we may use Theorem~V.39 in~\cite{MR2273672} in order to rid the need for bounds on function values on line segments in terms of the endpoint values.
-In doing so, more local conditions are obtained in place of~\eqref{a3},~\eqref{a4},~\eqref{intermid} and~\eqref{gbylya}.
+In the following, we restrict to the case where~$b$ and~$\sigma$ are nonrandom and time-independent, so that we may use Theorem~V.39 in~\cite{MR2273672} in order to get rid of the need for bounds on function values on line segments in terms of the endpoint values.
+In particular, more local conditions in place of~\eqref{a3},~\eqref{a4},~\eqref{intermid} and~\eqref{gbylya} are obtained.
+These conditions are stated precisely after first giving Lemma~\ref{classprob} where we use the aforementioned reference.

 \begin{lemma} Let~$p\in\mathbb{N}$,~$b,\sigma$ be independent of~$\omega,t$ and suppose they are continuously differentiable up to order~$p$ with locally Lipschitz derivatives.
-For every~$s\in[0,T]$, there exists~$\Omega\times\Delta_T\times\mathbb{R}^n\ni (\omega,t,x)\mapsto \hat{X}_t^x\in\mathbb{R}^n$ that is for~$\mathbb{P}$-a.a.~$\omega\in\Omega$ continuously differentiable in~$x$ up to order~$p$ and indistinguishable from the corresponding derivatives in probability of~$X_{\cdot}^x$. \end{lemma} \begin{proof} By Theorem~V.38 and~V.39 in~\cite{MR2273672}, continuously differentiable~$\hat{X}_{\cdot}^x$ up to order~$p$ exists.
+There exists~$\Omega\times\Delta_T\times\mathbb{R}^n\ni (\omega,t,x)\mapsto \hat{X}_t^x\in\mathbb{R}^n$ that is~$\mathbb{P}$-a.s. continuously differentiable in~$x$ up to order~$p$ and is for any~$x$ indistinguishable from the corresponding derivatives in probability of~$X_{\cdot}^x$. \end{lemma} \begin{proof} By Theorem~V.38 and~V.39 in~\cite{MR2273672}, continuously differentiable~$\hat{X}_t^x$ up to order~$p$ exists.
 Moreover, it satisfies~\eqref{sde} and ~$\hat{X}_{\cdot}^x$ is indistinguishable from~$X_{\cdot}^x$.
 The partial derivatives of~$\hat{X}_{\cdot}^x$ satisfy the systems given by formal differentiation of~\eqref{sde}.
 On the other hand, derivatives in probability of~$X_t^x$ as in~\cite[Theorem~4.10]{MR1731794} and Theorem~3.3 above satisfy the same system.
-Therefore by uniqueness in the aforementioned references\footnote{Alternatively, since these systems have terms on right-hand sides that are continuous functions of the partial derivatives and are in particular at most linear in the highest order derivative (see the beginning of proof for Theorem~\ref{seclem}), uniqueness holds by continuity of~$X_t^x$ in~$t$,~\eqref{firncon} in Lemma~\ref{firstlem}, induction in the number of derivatives and Theorem~1.2 in~\cite{MR1731794} with~$K_t(R) = K_t(1)$ constant in~$t$.}, it holds that~$\partial^{\alpha}\hat{X}_\cdot^x$ are the unique solutions to their respective systems for all time and are therefore indistinguishable from the corresponding derivatives in probability~$\partial^{(\kappa_{\alpha})}X_{\cdot}^x$ for every~$s\in[0,T]$ and multiindex~$\alpha$ with~$0\leq\abs{\alpha}\leq p$. \end{proof}
+Therefore by uniqueness in the aforementioned references\footnote{Alternatively, since these systems have terms on right-hand sides that are continuous functions of the partial derivatives and are in particular at most linear in the highest order derivative (see the beginning of proof for Theorem~\ref{seclem}), uniqueness holds by continuity of~$X_t^x$ in~$t$,~\eqref{firncon} in Lemma~\ref{firstlem}, induction in the number of derivatives and Theorem~1.2 in~\cite{MR1731794} with~$K_t(R) = K_t(1)$ constant in~$t$.}, it holds that~$\partial^{\alpha}\hat{X}_\cdot^x$ are the unique solutions to their respective systems for all time and are therefore indistinguishable from the corresponding derivatives in probability~$\partial^{(\kappa_{\alpha})}X_{\cdot}^x$ for every~$x$ and multiindex~$\alpha$ with~$0\leq\abs{\alpha}\leq p$. \end{proof}